 The content of our Housing Programme was informed by attendees of two public hui in Auckland and Wellington in October 2018, as well as the work of those organising for renters rights and public housing.
-This will be the first of many documents analysing the state of class warfare in Aotearoa, and laying out a plan for how we can tip the scales towards liberation and socialism.
+This is the first of six sections analysing the state of class warfare in Aotearoa, and laying out a plan for how we can build a movement for liberation and socialism.

 Maori communities have been devastated by struggles around housing, and must have collective self-determination over all housing solutions.

 - Housing should be for our needs, not their profits.